rob-derosa/Hunt/README.md

 Display http://aka.ms/hunt on a projector and invite people to downoad the app.
 As you give an overview of Hunt, project your phone's screen so everyone can see.
 Create a quick 10-15min game seeded with some players and treasures.
 Then share the game entry code and QR code so participants can join a team.

 Start the game and let the teams attempt to find the objects and acquire the treasure.
-Consider rewarding the winning team with free Azure credit.
+Consider rewarding the winning team with free Azure credit.].

 #### Mock Data
 * If you do not have your own Gravatar account, you can use one of a dozen Game of Thrones characters by entering their _firstname@hbo.com_ (i.e. _arya@hbo.com_)
-  * supported accounts: ned, sansa, arya, jon, joffrey, cersei, jamie, theon, yara
+  * supported accounts: ned, sansa, arya, jon, joffrey, cersei, jamie, theon, yara, euron, etc
 * When creating a new game, the mobile app has several options for seeding data into an empty game.
 The following options are available and allow the game to be put into different states depending on the goal of the demo.
   * User can choose to be the Coordinator or a Player
   * if coordinator is chosen, the user can add additional treasure and manully start the game